 The DRC Stand-by Roster therefore constantly tries to improve the staff support given to its members before, during and after a deployment.
 The staff support offered includes the following elements:

-Prior to deployment, the DRC Stand-by Roster will facilitate individual briefings with the experts on the administrative side with focus on practicalities.
-Prior DRC experience has shown that thorough briefing increases work satisfaction and deployee efficiency, both prerequisites for high-level performance.
-During the pre-deployment briefing we outline all the administrative procedures in regards to the deployment The contents of the briefings are tailored depending on the nature of the assignment.
-The briefing also contains an instruction on the Code of Conducts (CoC) that apply during mission, and an explanation clearly stating the repercussions for any breach of the CoC.
-Furthermore, the DRC Stand-by Roster may compile relevant briefing packages as a pre-reading list if needed.
+Prior to deployment, the DRC Stand-by Roster will facilitate individual briefings with the experts in regards to administrative expectations with a focus on practicalities.
+Prior DRC experience has shown that briefing increases work satisfaction and deployee efficiency, which are both prerequisites for high-level performance.
+The contents of the briefings are tailored depending on the nature of the assignment.
+The briefing also contain an instruction on the Code of Conducts (CoC) that apply during mission, and an explanation clearly stating the repercussions for any breach of the CoC.
+Furthermore, the DRC Stand-by Roster may compile relevant briefing packages as pre-reading material as needed.
 In addition to the CoC, this includes specific information about the receiving mission or agency (mandate, structure, operational sectors and priories) and information on the context in which the mission will take place.
 The overall responsibility of the programme briefing lies with the UN agencies.

-During deployment, the Stand-by Roster will administer all practical and contractual issues and will maintain regular contact to verify the deployees’ well-being and facilitate any need that might arise.
+During deployment, the Stand-by Roster will administer all practical and contractual issues while maintaining regular contact to verify the deployees’ well-being and assist with any needs that might arise.

-At the end of a deployment the deployee will be asked to submit a written report from the mission, which will form the basis of the debriefing.
-The report should include the main lessons learned, problems or particular positive experiences and relevant recommendations.
+At the end of a deployment, the deployee will be asked to submit a written report from the mission, which will form the basis of the debriefing.
+The report asks questions in regards to the main lessons learned, problems or particular positive experiences, and relevant recommendations.
 Debriefings are held by phone or Skype and the aim is to address all issues relating to the deployment.
-This includes an evaluation of the impact and the relevancy of the deployment, an identification of personal and institutional lessons learnt and possibly a talk on recommendations for deployment procedures.
+This includes an evaluation of the impact and the relevancy of the deployment, an identification of personal and institutional lessons learned, and any recommendations for deployment procedures.
 Besides these more practical issues, the well-being of the deployee will also be assessed.
 If any follow-up measures (i.e psychological counselling, health check) are needed, this will be activated and agreed upon.

 Both during and after a deployment the DRC Stand-by Roster offers consultations with psychologists either through the BUPA Insurance scheme or Falck Healthcare based on the agreement between the deployee and the Stand-by Roster.
 This arrangement is available up to 6 months after the deployment has ended.